Can't Access a Wp-Admin Page

 define('WP_SITEURL','https://yoursite.com');

-replacing the “https://yoursite.com” with the proper URL of your website.
+Replace the “https://yoursite.com” with the actual URL of your website.

 Restore the Website from a Backup

-If none of the methods work for you, restore the website from the recent backup made by your hosting provider.
+If none of the methods above resolve the issue, restore your website using a recent backup provided by your hosting provider.